Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

 At an institutional level, measures could include a mandatory online course providing information on the risks, limitations, and particularities of the system, which users would have to complete to activate their account for using LLMaaS chatbots.
-One helpful customization that could support the calibrated use of a university's LLMaaS chatbot would be to integrate a dedicated “audit-assist” mode with structured, example-driven scaffolding features that guide users through systematic audits of model behavior.
-Such scaffolding, as shown in a recent study \cite{Prabhudesai2025}, can improve students’ critical engagement with LLMs, including their ability to identify biases.
-Furthermore, alerts could be added to the interface when users ask for medical, legal or financial advice, or when they enter personal data (\eg, names, email addresses, etc.), to facilitate critical output evaluation in high-risk contexts.
+One helpful customization to support users' trustworthiness assessment process would be to integrate a dedicated “audit-assist” mode with structured, example-driven scaffolding features that guide users through systematic audits of model behavior.
+This can improve students’ critical engagement with LLMs \cite{Prabhudesai2025}.
+Furthermore, alerts could be added to the interface when users ask for medical, legal or financial advice, or when they enter personal data, to facilitate output evaluation in high-risk contexts.
 To encourage appropriate user behavior particularly in relation to privacy, one option for developers of LLMaaS chatbots would be to integrate user-led data minimization tools that help users detect and remove personal information from their prompts~\cite{Zhou_Xu_Wu_Li_2025}.

-Another promising institutional measure is the integration of usage analytics and feedback loops.
-By collecting anonymized data on chatbot interactions (\eg, hallucination reports, privacy concerns, trust difficulties) and combining them with periodic user feedback, universities can continuously monitor risks and adapt training or interface features accordingly.
-Such human-in-the-loop monitoring can help calibrate user perceptions with actual system performance, ensuring that trust remains both appropriate and evidence-based.

-\paragraph{Supporting sustainable AI usage} Moving on, organizations could also use customizations to support sustainable AI usage.
-Although our within-subject analysis did not support H6 regarding sustainability-aware AI use, the significant between-subject difference suggests that customization features, such as displaying the token contingent in the interface, may encourage more sustainable usage behavior.
-Institutions might leverage such design choices to align AI usage with broader sustainability goals.
-The token contingent displayed in the chatbot's user interface is one promising option, while further customizations could include intuitive labels indicating resource efficiency or environmental impact of different models, such as care-label-inspired badges with color-coded usage indicators for energy consumption and runtime \cite{Fischer2024, fischer2025}.

-\paragraph{User acceptance as a baseline} For decision makers in organizations, our findings indicate that introducing customized LLMaaS chatbots can build on a solid baseline of user acceptance.
-Some customizations may even improve perceived ease of use compared to established commercial LLM chatbots.
-The exploratory analyses showed that, while users found both systems equally useful, they indicated higher ease of use for the customized LLMaaS chatbot compared to ChatGPT.
-These findings are valuable in terms of the applicability of customized LLMaaS chatbots in real-world institutional contexts, given that these two variables are key factors in predicting user acceptance of technologies \cite{davis1989}, a link that has also been shown for AI systems \cite{Choung2022, KELLY2023}.